mfbutner/CanvasHelpers/src/grade_transfer/README.md

 1. Canvas url
     - Example: https://canvas.ucdavis.edu/

-2. the Canvas token
+2. The Canvas token
     - How to get Canvas API access tokens: https://community.canvaslms.com/t5/Admin-Guide/How-do-I-manage-API-access-tokens-as-an-admin/ta-p/89

-3. the path to the CSV file on user's local computer
+3. The path to the CSV file on user's local computer

 #### To run the program: